arkency/posts/posts/2015-05-14-introducing-read-models-in-your-legacy-application.md

 ```
 #!ruby
-class UpdateProductRankingReadModel
+class UpdateGameRankingReadModel
   def handle_event(event)
     ...
-    when "Events::UserLikedProduct" then handle_user_liked_product(event)
+    when "Events::UserLikedGame" then handle_user_liked_game(event)
-    when "Events::UserUnlikedProduct" then handle_user_unliked_product(event)
+    when "Events::UserUnlikedGame" then handle_user_unliked_game(event)
     ...
   end

   ...

-  def handle_user_liked_product(event)
+  def handle_user_liked_game(event)
-    product = ProductRanking.where(product_id: event.data[:product_id]).first
-    product.with_lock do
-      product.liked_count += 1
-      product.save
+    game = GameRanking.where(game_id: event.data[:game_id]).first
+    game.increment!(:liked_count)
   end

+  def handle_user_unliked_game(event)
+    game = GameRanking.where(game_id: event.data[:game_id]).first
+    game.decrement!(:liked_count)
   end

-  def handle_user_unliked_product(event)
-    product = ProductRanking.where(product_id: event.data[:product_id]).first
-    product.with_lock do
-      product.liked_count -= 1
-      product.save
 end
-  end
-end
 ```

-After that you should subscribe this event handler to `UserLikedProduct` and `UserUnlikedProduct` events, in the same way we did it with `AdminAddedProduct` in the beginning of this blogpost.
+After that you should subscribe this event handler to `UserLikedGame` and `UserUnlikedGame` events, in the same way we did it with `AdminAddedGame` in the beginning of this blogpost.

 ## Keeping data consistent

 Now we're almost done, truly!
-Notice that it took some time to write & deploy code above it.
-Thus, between running `CopyCurrentRankingToReadModel` on production and deploying this code there could be some `UserLikedProduct` events which weren't handled.
-And if they weren't handled, they didn't update `liked_count` field in our read model.
+Notice that it took some time to write & deploy code above it. **Thus, between running `CopyCurrentRankingToReadModel` on production and deploying this code there could be some `UserLikedGame` events which weren't handled.** And if they weren't handled, they didn't update `liked_count` field in our read model.

 But the fix for this is very simple - we just need to run our `CopyCurrentRankingToTheReadModel` in the production again, in the same way we did it before.
 Our data will be now consistent and we can just write code which will display data on the frontend - but I believe you can handle this by yourself.
+Note that in this blog post I didn't take care about race conditions.
+They may occur for example between fetching data for `HadRankingState` event and handling this event.